crispyricepc/mcpkg/README.md

   - [ ] Fish
   - [ ] Powershell
 - [ ] Install support for resource packs on server machines
-- [ ] Install support for resource packs on client machines

 ## FAQ